loning/universe/README.md

 18. [Sports and Movement Science Explanations](theories/sports_movement_explanations.md) - Explanations of sports activities and physical movement by the theoretical framework
 19. [Architecture and Spatial Design Explanations](theories/architecture_space_explanations.md) - Explanations of architectural space and environmental design by the theoretical framework
 20. [Mathematics Nature Explanations](theories/mathematics_nature_explanations.md) - Explanations of the nature and effectiveness of mathematics by the theoretical framework
+21. [Medicine and Health Science Explanations](theories/medicine_health_explanations.md) - Explanations of disease, health, and treatment by the theoretical framework
+22. [Cooking and Food Culture Explanations](theories/cooking_food_explanations.md) - Explanations of cooking processes and food culture by the theoretical framework

 ### Special Topic Research
 1. [Universe Structure](theories/universe_structure.md) - Universe structure model based on Quantum-Classical Dualism